Wheelbase 7’ 6”

-Peter Revson won and led home 4 other Coopers at the Roskilde circuit in Denmark.
+Peter and Doug Revson each bought a car and Peter won and led home 4 other Coopers at the Roskilde circuit in Denmark.

-The “twins” had moved on, so Tyrrell had some new faces in his cars:-
+The “twins” had moved on, so Tyrrell had some new faces in his works team cars:-

 John Rhodes and Peter Proctor were the regulars, relieved on occasion by Tim Mayer and also by Jose Rosinski who won at Magny Cours.

-The ex Hydrolastic and the Revson car are amongst the 8 cars known today.
+The Ahrens car, both of the Revson cars and Francks’ car are amongst the ten cars known today.